jwcobb/ticketevolution-php-dataloaders/CONTRIBUTING.md

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Submit a ticket for your issue, assuming one does not already exist.
+* [Submit an Issue](https://github.com/TeamOneTickets/ticket-evolution-dataloaders/issues), assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub